180° Solution™ Strategy #3: Intermittent Fasting

 Animals also fast during times of food scarcity to survive and continue to reproduce.
 They also fast during hibernation in the cold season since they don’t need much fuel as energy expenditure is reduced.
 Some fast immediately after birth, when not hungry (no kidding!), if feeling angry or excited, and when they are wounded to accelerate cellular repair.
 Some animals even support a fellow wounded member of their herd or pack by fasting alongside the injured soldier.
 True solidarity.

 “To rise at six, dine at ten, sup at six and go to bed at ten, makes a man live ten times ten.” – 16th century proverb

 Now there’s a big difference between pushing a plate of food away before you’re satiated contrasted with strategically regulating calorie intake.
 We already know caloric restriction doesn’t work.
 Starving yourself forces the metabolism to go lower and lower, hanging on to every calorie consumed.
 Did our ancestors leave food behind to go to waste?
 Nope, they ate until they were full every time.
 But they also didn’t sit down to three large meals a day plus snacks.
 Eating was sporadic, so they feasted when food was aplenty and fasted when food was absent; however, over the course of the day they consumed far less calories than we now do.
-Our ancestors were fasting and reaping all the benefits, and didn’t even know it (for more info see Health Strategy #2 here).
+Our ancestors were fasting and reaping all the benefits, and didn’t even know it (for more info see our 5-1-1 rule post).